How it started

 I’ve always been a photographer – one who takes photographs.
 It started at school when I developed a black and white photograph I took of a key and developed it myself.

 The first camera I owned was a Pentax K1000.
 I still have it!
-Built like a tank, solid and purposeful, it worked in a way that made you think like a photographer.
+Built like a tank; solid and purposeful.
+It worked in a way that made you think like a photographer.
 It wasn’t long before I bought a Tamron 70-150 Adaptall-2 zoom and from then on, I took all my photos from a distance.
-It went on to be used by my daughter and son who both used it for study.
-As digital photography rose, the camera got consigned to its case and put to one side.
+It went on to be used by my daughter and son who both used it for study photography at school.
+As digital photography rose to prominence, the camera got consigned to its case and put to one side.
 However, it was the Pentax K1000 that made me feel like a photographer.

 I finally started to try and make photography and all-consuming goal and tried to focus.
 With that in mind, I bought a Nikon Df, in black – it is absolute beauty.
 I’ve forced myself to stick with the 50mm f/1.8 SE lens and I think it’s starting to work – constraint breeds creativity.

 However, the only way to improve is to do more.
 Take more photographs.
 With this in mind, I have just invested in the other most beautiful camera out there – a Fujifilm X-100F, in black.
 I intend to take it everywhere and never be without it.
 No photography from a distance, more up close and impersonal.
-Up until now I’ve been using my Samsung Galaxy S7 smartphone and this will continue to play some small part in my day to day instagram uploads but I have really high hopes for the Fuji.
+I had been using a Samsung Galaxy S7 smartphone but I’ve upgraded this to a Google Pixel 2 and this will continue to play some small part, especially in my day to day instagram uploads but I have really high hopes for the Fuji.

-So, the Nikon Df for nature, Landscape stuff and the Fuji X-100F for Street/Urban – Gear Acquisition Syndrome sated.
+So, the Nikon Df for Nature/Landscape stuff and the Fuji X-100F for Street/Urban/every day – Gear Acquisition Syndrome sated.
 It’s just a case of taking lots and lots of photographs now…

 Peace and photography